niranjanshr13/android-termux/README.md

 - needs to hide from other applications.
     - using (.) to hide it.
 - push to phone to update the local git.
+- filenaming should be similar to notification text.